iljabauer/DerClou/README.md

 Based on V0.8 (2019-11-26) of http://sourceforge.net/projects/cosp

 ## Roadmap
+The overall goal is to make the game accessible for more people either for gaming or for modding.

 1. Prebuilt Releases
     - [ ] MacOSX
     - [ ] Linux
     - [ ] Windows
     - [ ] Steam?
     - [ ] iOS?
+2.

 ## CREDITS
 ```